Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on dwarf galaxy halos

 with $\rho_s$ a characteristic density and $r_s$ the scale radius.
 For higher-mass halos, we include baryonic feedback by making the profiles cored as we describe in \cref{sec:satellites_formalism}.
 We parametrize $r_s$ in terms of the concentration

 with $r_\mathrm{vir}$ the virial radius.
 For fixed mass, halos with larger concentrations have larger central densities.

-As already discussed in the original NFW paper, halo mass and concentration are not arbitrary.
-Instead, \emph{halos formed at higher redshift have higher concentrations at the present, reflecting that the average matter density of the Universe was larger at formation}~\cite{Navarro:1996gj, Wechsler:2001cs, Ludlow:2016ifl, Diemer:2018vmz}.
-This correlation was studied in detail by Diemer and Joyce~\cite{Diemer:2018vmz}, who proposed a semi-analytic relation between concentration, mass, power-spectrum slope, and formation redshift.
+As already discussed in the original NFW paper, there is a correlation between halo concentration and formation time, that generates a mass-concentration relation. \emph{Halos formed at higher redshift have higher concentrations at the present, reflecting that the average matter density of the Universe was larger at formation}~\cite{Navarro:1996gj, Wechsler:2001cs, Ludlow:2016ifl, Diemer:2018vmz}.
+This correlation was studied in detail by Diemer and Joyce~\cite{Diemer:2018vmz}, who proposed a semi-analytic relation between concentration, mass, power-spectrum slope, and formation redshift; not tuned to any specific cosmology or redshift range.
 This was shown to accurately reproduce the results of N-body simulations for a variety of masses, redshifts, and power spectra (see also Ref.~\cite{Wang:2019ftp}).
 Hence, we adopt the mass-concentration relation from Ref.~\cite{Diemer:2018vmz}.
-When computing concentrations, we include a 16\% lognormal scatter~\cite{Diemer:2014gba}; i.e., we assume that halo concentration follows a lognormal distribution with a median given by the relation in Ref.~\cite{Diemer:2018vmz} and a standard deviation of 0.16\,dex.
+When computing concentrations, we include a lognormal scatter of 0.16\,dex~\cite{Diemer:2014gba}; i.e., we assume that halo concentration follows a lognormal distribution with a median given by the relation in Ref.~\cite{Diemer:2018vmz} and a standard deviation of 0.16\,dex.